-- 19. (1) The Lands Manager or an enforcement officer may, on reasonable and probable grounds, submit an offence report on behalf of LNIB that a Person has committed or is suspected of having committed an offence, provided that the information has been approved by a prosecutor. - (2) In the prosecutor's review of an offence report and the prosecution of an offence, they must consider: - (a) all relevant information and documents relating to the prosecution; - (b) whether there is a substantial likelihood of conviction of the offence; - (c) the seriousness of the offence; - (d) the values of LNIB; - (e) the integrity and independence of the LNIB enforcement system; and - (f) the public interest. - (3) The prosecutor must perform their duties and exercise their powers in a manner consistent with the overall authority and role of a prosecutor in the administration of justice in British Columbia.
+17.19.
+(1) The Lands Manager or an enforcement officer may, on reasonable and probable grounds, lay an information submit an offence report on behalf of LNIB that a Person has committed or is suspected of having committed an offence, provided that the information has been approved by a prosecutor.

+- (2) In the prosecutor's review of an information an offence report and the prosecution of an offence, they must consider: - (a) all relevant information and documents relating to the prosecution; - (b) whether there is a substantial likelihood of conviction of the offence; - (c) the seriousness of the offence; - (d) the values of LNIB; - (e) the integrity and independence of the LNIB enforcement system; and - (f) the public interest. - (3) The prosecutor must perform their duties and exercise their powers in a manner consistent with the overall authority and role of a prosecutor in the administration of justice in British Columbia.

-Limitation period for submitting an offence report
+Limitation period for laying an information submitting an offence report

-20. If a Law does not specify the limitation period for submitting an offence report, the Lands Manager or an enforcement officer may not submit an offence report more than six months after the commission of an alleged offence is discovered.
+18.20.
+If a Law does not specify the limitation period for laying an informationsubmitting an offence report, the Lands Manager or an enforcement officer may not lay an informationsubmit an offence report more than six months after the commission of an alleged offence is discovered. a LNIB official discovers the commission of the alleged offence.